lockss/lockss-rtd-portal/docs/software/turtles/overview.rst

    A configuration file identifying one or more plugin set definition files.

 Plugin registry
-   An on-disk directory tree served by a Web server to make LOCKSS plugins available to the nodes of a LOCKSS network configured to use it.
+   An on-disk directory tree served by a Web server to make LOCKSS plugins available to the nodes of a LOCKSS network.

 Plugin registry layer
-   A subdivision of a plugin registry that might be used by different subsets of LOCKSS nodes configured to use it.
-Some LOCKSS plugin registries have a single layer (traditionally named ``production``), and many have two (traditionally named ``testing`` and ``production``, with the former serving for plugin development or content processing quality assurance purposes before the corresponding plugins or content are made available to the latter), but there can be more and layers can have arbitrary names.
+   A subdivision of a plugin registry.
+Some LOCKSS plugin registries have a single layer (traditionally named ``production``), and many have two (traditionally named ``testing`` and ``production``, with the former serving for plugin development and/or content processing quality assurance purposes before the corresponding plugins and/or content are made available to the latter), but there can be more, and layers can have arbitrary names.

 Plugin registry definition file
    A configuration file identifying a plugin registry and its characteristics (including its layers).